Package Torello.HTML

 NOTE: This method is guaranteed not return 'null' values for either of these two arrays.
 If no non-standard inner-tag matches are found, the Ret2 construct will return two zero-length arrays in field Ret2.a, and Ret2.b;

-List Modification: If the list of attributes being returned by this method are "leaving out" certain attributes, or on the contrary the returned lists are including other attributes that should not be returned by this method ...
-Then BOTH the Standard HTML Attributes and the HTML Event Attributes internal data structures can be modified by calling:
+If the list of Attributes being returned by this method are "leaving out" certain Attributes, or on the contrary, the returned lists are including other Attributes that should not be returned ...
+Then BOTH the internal Standard HTML Attribute and HTML Event-Attribute data-sets may be modified by invoking the following methods:

 Throws: